MetaMask/metamask-docs/snaps/reference/exports.md

 ## `onRpcRequest`

-In order to communicate with dapps and other snaps, the snap must implement its own JSON-RPC API by exposing an exported function called `onRpcRequest`.
+To communicate with dapps and other snaps, the snap must implement its own JSON-RPC API by exposing an exported function called `onRpcRequest`.
 Whenever the snap receives a JSON-RPC request, the `onRpcRequest` handler function is called with the following parameters.

 :::tip Does my snap need to have an RPC API?
-Well, no, that's also up to you!
+No, that's up to you!
-If your snap can do something useful without receiving and responding to JSON-RPC requests, then you can skip exporting onRpcRequest.
+If your snap can do something useful without receiving and responding to JSON-RPC requests, then you can skip exporting `onRpcRequest`.
-However, if you want to do something like manage the user's keys for a particular protocol and create a dapp that sends transactions for that protocol via your snap, for example, you need to specify an RPC API.
+However, if you want to do something such as manage the user's keys for a particular protocol and create a dapp that sends transactions for that protocol via your snap, for example, you must specify an RPC API.
 :::